-Deployment topology Description

-XP Single Developer (XP0) Use this topology for local development and testing.

-The Sitecore Experience Platform, runs as three single instances: Sitecore, xConnect, and Sitecore Identity server.
+Deployment topology Description XP Single Use this topology for local development and testing.
+Developer (XP0) The Sitecore Experience Platform, runs as three single instances: Sitecore, xConnect, and Sitecore Identity server.
 The Experience Database (xDB) is partially included in the Sitecore and xConnect instances.
 NOTE For security and scalability reasons, in production environments, it is best practice to use the XM Scaled (XM1) or XP Scaled (XP1) configuration.
 This option runs all the services on a single server.

+Deployment topology Description

 XM Scaled (XM1) Use this topology if you are not planning to use the analytics and marketing features in the Sitecore Experience Platform.

-The Sitecore Experience Manager configuration (similar to CMS-only mode) ru Content Delivery (CD), Content Management (CM) server roles and the Sitecor server.
+The Sitecore Experience Manager configuration (similar to CMS-only mode) runs the Content Delivery (CD), Content Management (CM) server roles and the Sitecore Identity server.

+NOTE

-NOTE When you select this topology, xDB and xConnect are not available.
+When you select this topology, xDB and xConnect are not available.

 This option runs the services on one or more servers.

 XP Scaled (XP1) Use this topology if you are planning a fully featured Sitecore Experience Platform installation.

-The Sitecore Experience Platform configuration runs the following separate roles:
+The Sitecore Experience Platform configuration runs the following separated server roles:

 Content Delivery

 Content Management

 Email Experience Dedicated Dispatch Server (optional)

 Sitecore Identity

 Processing

-Reporting

 xConnect Collection

 xConnect Collection Search

-xDB Reference Data
+• xDB Reference Data

-xDB Automation Operations
+• xDB Automation Operations

 xDB Automation Reporting

-Sitecore CortexTM Processing Engine
+Sitecore Cortex[TM] Processing Engine

 Sitecore Cortex[TM] Reporting service

 This option runs the services on one or more servers.

-There are two different ways to install Experience Manager (XM).
+There are different ways to install Experience Manager (XM).
 You can use:

-• Sitecore XM Scaled topology packages.
+- Sitecore XM Scaled topology packages.

-- Sitecore XP Single or the XP Scaled topology packages and then configure the installation to run in CMS-only mode. - Sitecore containers.
+- Sitecore XP Single or the XP Scaled topology packages and then configure the installation to run in CMS-only mode.

+- Sitecore containers.

-In a Sitecore Experience Manager installation, the functionalitythat you can use is different depending on how you installed Sitecore XM.
+In a Sitecore Experience Manager installation, the functionality that you can use is different depending on how you installed Sitecore XM.